Listen To Bedrock

 Bedrock was created as a result of a merger, in preparation of the opening of a new hospital.

-In 2000 the NHS Trust who operated both Oldchurch & Harold Wood Hospitals wanted a single radio station to serve both hospitals, until the completion of the new Queen’s Hospital in 2006.
+In 2000, the NHS Trust that operated both Oldchurch and Harold Wood Hospitals decided it wanted a single radio station to serve both sites until the new Queen’s Hospital was completed in 2006.

-By 2009 the new studio & Premier were operational and programmes commenced broadcasting at Queen’s Hospital.
+By 2009, the new studio was complete and fully operational.
+Bedrock was back on-air and programmes commenced broadcasting from its new home at Queen’s Hospital.

 On Air at Queen's Hospital

-Bedrock had not fully returned to 24/7 programming by the time we came back on-air in 2009, due to limitations of the IT infrastructure installed & volunteers still building the music database, our sustaining service was provided by local radio station Time FM.
+When we first came back on-air in 2009, we hadn’t fully returned to 24/7 programming due to limitations with the new IT infrastructure and the ongoing work of digitizing our music library.
+During this period, our sustaining service was provided by local station Time FM.

-As a birthday present, the Trustees planned a modernisation project to ageing IT equipment, and equipment that moved with us.
-With a projected cost of up-to £10,000 being spent on new software, mixers and IT equipment to be upgraded over the next five years.
-Using money acquired from fundraising events and grants.
+As part of our 10th year operating as Bedrock, the Trustees planned a major modernization project to upgrade our aging IT equipment.
+With a projected cost of up to £10,000, new software, mixers, and hardware were to be installed over the next five years, funded by successful fundraising events and grants.

-As part of the major upgrade, Bedrock invested in new industry standard broadcast software, Myriad as our main system, which is flexible enough to find requested songs and powerful enough to select music that we know patients like to hear.
+As part of this major project, we invested in the industry-standard broadcast software, Myriad, as our main system.
+It was flexible enough to find requested songs and powerful enough to select music that we knew patients like to hear.

 2014 - 50 years of Hospital Radio in Havering.